 4 Tradition and Modernity

-Study of the relations between the literary manifestations of the past and the present, the permanence of constitutive traits of literary genres and the resonance of past aesthetics in modern and contemporary literature, as well as in postcolonial productions.
-We emphasize formal and / or thematic procedures that show interdependence, historical-cultural links or signs of continuity between the literature of yesterday and today in narrative and dramatic texts.
+This line of research study the relations between the literary manifestations of the past and the present, the permanence of constitutive traits of literary genres and the resonance of past aesthetics in modern and contemporary literature, as well as in postcolonial productions.
+Emphasys is given to formal and / or thematic procedures that show interdependence, historical-cultural links or signs of continuity between the past and contemporary literature in narrative and dramatic texts.

 Professors: Arturo Gouveia de Araújo, Sandra Amélia Luna Cirne de Azevedo, Vanessa Riambau Pinheiro, Luciane Alves